 Holi is a festival of colours and happiness.
 Everyone loves splashing buckets of water and loading each other with different colours (gulal), which shows their enjoyment of the celebration.
-However, this festival can sometimes be a danger for people suffering from some health conditions.
+However, this festival can sometimes be a danger for people suffering from some various health conditions.
 There is always a risk of the the toxic substances in colours going into your mouth, nose, ears, etc. Particularly people who are suffering from asthma have to face a bigger problem.
 Even on the eve of Holi, people living in the same societies or close to each other light up a huge bonfire together (piled wooden logs) that also develops a lot of smoke and harmful ashes in the air.
 The most negative impact is that the bonfires mostly keep burning the whole night, even increasing the chances of more and more smoke particles to damage the lungs, making breathing very difficult.

 Holi tips for asthma patients